nutratech/web/README.md

 This is a typescript app.

-You can view the `Makefile` targets for details on how to setup and run.
+You can view the `Makefile` targets for details on how to set up and run.